SNEWS2/candidate_list/README.md

 # Galactic Supermassive Stars

-- `Blue_supermassive_stars.csv` : Compilation file of Blue supermassive stars from literature
+- `blue_supermassive_stars.csv` : Compilation file of Blue supermassive stars from literature
   - does not include any further anaylsis
   - to be uploaded
 - `yellow_supermassive_stars.csv`: Compilation file of Yellow supermassive stars from literature
   - does not include any further anaylsis
   - to be uploaded
 - `supermassive_stars.csv`: Compilation file of supermassive stars whose color has not been classified but have been determined as a massive star
    - does not include any further anaylsis
    - to be uploaded
 - `wolf_rayet_stars.csv`: Compilation file of Wolf-Rayet stars from literature